skurapati583/Java-DataStructures-Examples/README.md

 - Partition the array such that all the elements less than pivot element are sent to left side of pivot element
 - All the elements greater than pivot are sent to right side of the pivot element

+### 9. Binary Search

+- Binary search performs searching on sorted array
+- Searching starts with middle element of sorted array.
+If target element is less than middle element, then search in left side and continues there iteratively.
+- If target element is greater than middle element, then search occurs in right side and continues there iteratively.

 ## Questions